Doctor of Philosophy in Physics

 - English proficiency: Proof of English proficiency for non-native or non-native-like English speakers is required.
 There are two bands of English proficiency, including Admission and Full proficiency.
 For applicants to online programs, Full proficiency is required.

-The following materials are required and must be submitted before the application deadline in order for the application to be considered:
+In addition to all University requirements for admission to graduate studies, the following materials are required and must be submitted before the application deadline in order for the application to be considered:

-- Statement of Purpose A single document also including: academic interests and professional goals.
+- Statement of Purpose: A single document also including: academic interests and professional goals.

 - Resume or Curriculum Vitae

-- Recommendations.
-You will be asked for the names and email addresses of three people who can write a recommendation letter describing your qualifications for graduate school in physics and astronomy.
+- Recommendations: You will be asked for the names and email addresses of three people who can write a recommendation letter describing your qualifications for graduate school in physics and astronomy.
 Once you submit the application, an email will be sent to each recommender requesting a letter and electronic survey from each person that you name.

 The General and Subject GRE are not required for admission to the Physics and Astronomy graduate program.
 Submit your graduate application online.
-The deadline to apply for Fall 2025 admission is December 16th, 2024.
-The deadline to apply for Spring 2026 admission is October 1st, 2025.

 The University of Kansas